BenjaminVanRyseghem/pharo-core/ProfStef-Core.package/HowToMakeYourOwnTutorial.class/README.md

-I'm a ProfStef tutorial which teach to create a ProfStef tutorial.
+I'm a Pharo tutorial which teach to create a Pharo tutorial.
 Open me with

-ProfStef goOn: HowToMakeYourOwnTutorial.
+PharoTutorial goOn: HowToMakeYourOwnTutorial.